Ilingu/ilix/apps/ilix-server/README.md

 ## Installation

-> Before executing the api, you must create a `.env` file at the root of this project with the following varaibles:
+> Before running the api, you must create a `.env` file at the root of this project with the following variables:

 ```bash
 APP_MODE="dev"